darkv/postgres-backup/README.md

 and then start the backup script:

-	root@<container-id>:/# /root/restore.sh [<iso-timestamp>]
+	root@<container-id>:/# /root/restore.sh [<timestamp>]

  If you don‘t pass a parameter to the restore script it will take the newest backup file for restoration.
-Alternatively you can pass a timestamp in ISO format to take the corresponding backup file instead:
+Alternatively you can pass a timestamp to take the corresponding backup file instead:

- 	/root/restore.sh 2022-01-01_12:00
+ 	/root/restore.sh 2022-01-01_12-00

-This will look for the file _/root/backups/2022-01-01\_12:00\_\<database-name\>\_dump.backup_.
+This will look for the file _/root/backups/2022-01-01\_12-00\_\<database-name\>\_dump.backup_.

 # Execution schedule